Step 4: Full View

 Was it ethical for Engineer A to establish his own independent firm in Clover City, given that the client overture motivating his departure arose directly from work performed during active ABC employment?

-Establish Independent Firm After Completing Project Board's choice Resign from ABC and establish an independent firm in Clover City after completing the water treatment report engagement, relying on the free enterprise principle and the absence of a non-compete agreement as the permissive baseline, while voluntarily refraining from soliciting ABC's clients for a reasonable period.
+O1 Resign from ABC and establish an independent firm in Clover City after completing the water treatment report engagement, relying on the free enterprise principle and the absence of a non-compete agreement as the permissive baseline, while voluntarily refraining from soliciting ABC's clients for a reasonable period.
+Board's choice

 The free enterprise principle and at-will employment symmetry establish that departure to independent practice is a fundamental right, particularly for non-principal staff engineers without contractual restrictions.
 The client-initiated departure moral responsibility shift principle further reduces Engineer A's culpability because Clover City originated the suggestion.
 Countervailing, the faithful agent obligation required Engineer A to subordinate personal advancement to ABC's interests during employment, and the non-self-serving advisory obligation raises the question of whether the out-of-scope tank work was a self-serving act of relationship cultivation conducted on ABC's time, meaning the conditions that made departure attractive may not have been ethically generated.